DrAdamRoe/cloud-variations/README.md

 - run your flask application:

-    `flask run`
+    `flask run --port=5017`

-Once you are running, you should be able to see a JSON response in the browser by navigating to http://localhost:5000 or by using cURL to GET a response, e.g. `curl localhost:5000`.
+Once you are running, you should be able to see a JSON response in the browser by navigating to http://localhost:5017 or by using cURL to GET a response, e.g. `curl localhost:5017`.
 You should now be able to see our message, `{"message": "Hello, Cloud!"}`, served locally.

 ### Restarting your Local Development Environment